jimbaker/talks/cloud-computing-guest-lecture.md

 * Architect at Rackspace, focused on platformization, cloud computing, and big data
 * Once and future lecturer for CSCI 3155 Principles of Programming Languages
 * Formerly on Ubuntu Server team at Canonical
+* Formerly at Sauce Labs, supporting Selenium testing in the cloud
 * Founding Juju team member, working on service orchestration, for the cloud
 * Core developer of Jython and fellow of the Python Software Foundation
 * Co-author of *Definitive Guide to Jython* from Apress